 2. Muscle Pain, Joint Stiffness, and Post-Exercise Soreness

-Apply to intact skin, avoid heating pads simultaneously (the combination increases absorption and irritation risk), and stop use if redness or burning develops.
+When I program recovery for clients coming back from a strain or overuse injury, I frame camphor balm as a comfort tool between sessions, nothing more.
+Apply to intact skin; avoid heating pads simultaneously since the combination increases absorption and irritation risk, and stop use if redness or burning develops.

 3. Skin Itching and Surface Irritation